sbupgsa/constitution/Constitution.md

 The Historian shall collect and compile information from the Secretary, Director of External Affairs, Director of Marketing, and the Director of Outreach to maintain proper continuity of the activities of the organization.
 The Historian shall also assist, as necessary, those members who occupy the aforementioned positions.
 The Historian, unlike all other positions, shall perform their duties for a term of three years so as to be able to provide historical context.
-When possible, the Historian should have previously held at least one other position on the Board of Directors prior to his/her term.
+When possible, the Historian should have previously held at least one other position on the Board of Directors prior to their term.
 A new Historian will be elected in a special election called by the President if a vacancy occurs is in this office.
 The Historian may also be referred to as the Bard.